rokrokss/flyte/rsts/deployment/gcp/index.rst

 Create GKE Cluster
 ==================
-Creates GKE cluster with VPC-native networking and workload identity enabled.
+Create GKE cluster with VPC-native networking and workload identity enabled.
 Browse to the gcloud console and Kubernetes Engine tab to start creating the k8s cluster.

-Ensure that VPC native traffic routing is enabled and under Security enable Workload identity and use project default pool which would be `${PROJECT-ID}.svc.id.goog`
+Ensure that VPC native traffic routing is enabled under Security enable Workload identity and use project default pool which would be `${PROJECT-ID}.svc.id.goog`

-Recommended way is to create it from the console.
+The recommended way is to create it from the console.

 .. code-block::